SiddheshKotwal/Neural-Networks-From-Scratch-in-CPP-/README.md

 ## Project Overview

-This project includes two main directories:
+This project involves developing neural networks from scratch in C++ and evaluating their performance on various datasets.
+It is divided into two main sections:

-1. **Neural Networks from Scratch in CPP**
+1. **Neural Networks from Scratch in C++**: Implementation of various models including classification, binary logistic regression, and regression networks.
+Models are evaluated using synthetic datasets such as spiral, vertical, and sine data.
-2. **A Real Dataset**

-These directories cover the implementation and testing of various neural networks.

----
+2. **A Real Dataset**: Application of the classification network to the Fashion MNIST dataset to demonstrate handling and analysis of real-world data.

+## Directory Structure

-## Directory: Neural Networks from Scratch in CPP
+### Neural Networks from Scratch in C++

-### Overview
+#### Overview

 This directory contains implementations for:

-- **Classification Neural Network**
+- **Classification Neural Network**:
   - **Activation Functions**: ReLU for hidden layers, Softmax for the output layer.
   - **Loss Function**: Categorical Cross-Entropy.

-- **Binary Logistic Regression Neural Network**
+- **Binary Logistic Regression Neural Network**:
   - **Activation Functions**: ReLU for hidden layers, Sigmoid for the output layer.
   - **Loss Function**: Binary Cross-Entropy.

-- **Regression Neural Network**
+- **Regression Neural Network**:
   - **Activation Functions**: ReLU for hidden layers, Linear activation for the output layer.
   - **Loss Functions**: Mean Squared Error (MSE) or Mean Absolute Error (MAE).

-### Optimizers
+#### Optimizers

 - Stochastic Gradient Descent (SGD) with Momentum
 - RMSProp
 - AdaGrad
 - Adam

+Evaluations are performed using generated datasets, including spiral, vertical, and sine data, and accuracy is calculated with distinct techniques for each neural network.

-### Setup and Compilation
+#### Setup and Compilation

 1. **Place the `.vscode` Directory:**
-   - Ensure the `.vscode` directory is in the parent directory of your project directory i.e. "Neural-Networks-From-Scratch-in-CPP" and "A Real Dataset".
+   - Ensure the `.vscode` directory is located in the parent directory of "Neural-Networks-From-Scratch-in-CPP" and "A Real Dataset".

 2. **Configuration:**
-   - Make sure include, bin, and linking paths for necessary libraries (e.g., NumPy, Python, OpenCV, Cereal) are correctly set in the `.vscode`, CMake files and also necessary bin paths in system environment variables.
+   - Verify include, bin, and linking paths for libraries (e.g., NumPy, Python, OpenCV, Cereal) are correctly set in the `.vscode`, CMake files, and environment variables.

 3. **Compile and Run:**
    - Use `Ctrl + Shift + B` in VSCode to build the project.
-   - For applications using `matplotlibcpp`, update the `run_my_app.bat` file with the `.cpp` filename in .bat file and execute `./run_my_app`.
+   - For applications using `matplotlibcpp`, update `run_my_app.bat` with the `.cpp` filename and execute `./run_my_app`.
-   - For applications not using `matplotlibcpp`, simply run `./filename`.
+   - For other applications, run `./filename`.

----

-## Directory: A Real Dataset
+### A Real Dataset

-### Overview
+#### Overview

-This directory tests the classification neural network on the Fashion MNIST dataset.
+This directory contains code for testing the classification neural network on the Fashion MNIST dataset:

 - **Dataset**: Fashion MNIST
-- **Description**: Fashion MNIST consists of 60,000 training samples and 10,000 test samples.
-Each sample is a 28x28 grayscale image of a fashion item, such as a shirt, dress, or sneaker.
-The dataset is intended to serve as a more challenging replacement for the classic MNIST dataset of handwritten digits.
+- **Description**: Consists of 60,000 training samples and 10,000 test samples, each a 28x28 grayscale image of a fashion item (e.g., shirt, dress, sneaker).
+It serves as a challenging replacement for the MNIST dataset.

-### Setup and Compilation
+#### Setup and Compilation

 1. **Install Required Tools and Libraries:**

    - **MSYS2 and MinGW-w64:**
      1. Install MSYS2.
      2. Use MSYS2 to install MinGW-w64 with POSIX threads.
-     3. Add the MSYS2 MinGW paths to your environment variables.
+     3. Add MSYS2 MinGW paths to environment variables.

    - **OpenCV:**
-     1. Install the MinGW build of OpenCV.
+     1. Install MinGW build of OpenCV.
-     2. Add the OpenCV `bin` path to your environment variables.
+     2. Add OpenCV `bin` path to environment variables.

    - **Cereal:**
      1. Unzip the Cereal library.
-     2. Add the Cereal include path to the CMake file.
+     2. Add Cereal include path to the CMake file.

 2. **Compile Using CMake:**